This Cookies and Cream Birthday Sprinkle Overload Cake is layered between two white cake layers with sprinkles all covered in decadent fudge frosting.

 That they lament over the fact that they are not kids anymore.

 I usually leave a comment about it’s the great cruel irony: spend your childhood wanting to be a grown up and spend your adulthood wanting to go back to the carefree days of being a child.

 Last week amongst all the sadness of Crazy Cocker Spaniel passing, the twins had a birthday.

 One thing I do feel is important for me is to make them a killer cake.

 I think making someone a birthday cake that takes a little time says hey I really love you.

 At 14 they got a Kit Kat Cake.

-At 15 they got an epic Rainbow Cake.
+Age 15 they got an epic Rainbow Cake.

-At 16 they actually got cookies…but we went on a road trip and cake was not practical.
+When they turned 16 they actually got cookies…but we went on a road trip and cake was not practical.

 They were killer Confetti Cookies though that the kids both agreed tasted like birthday cake.